Magneto-optical conductivity in the type-I and type-II phases of Weyl/multi-Weyl semimetals: Introduction

 The paper is organized as follows.
-In Sec.~\ref{MH}, we show the Hamiltonian for the low-energy continuum model for the multi-Weyl semimetals.
-In Sec.~\ref{sec_mag_opt}, we derive the expressions for the magneto-optic conductivity, and in Sec.~\ref{sec_res_dis} we show the plots and discuss the results.
-Finally, we conclude with a summary in Sec.~\ref{concl}.
+In Sec.~\ref{sec:model}, we show the Hamiltonian capturing the low-energy continuum model for a Weyl/multi-WSM, and discuss the formation of Landau levels under the influence of an external magnetic field.
+In Sec.~\ref{sec:cond}, we elucidate the expressions for the magneto-optical conductivity for these semimetals.
+This is followed by an analytical calculation that discusses the location of the conductivity peaks due to Landau levels.
+We show our numerical results in Sec.~\ref{sec:result}.
+In particular, Sec.~\ref{sec:typeI} and Sec.~\ref{sec:typeII} contain the results for the type-I and type-II phases, respectively.
+We also illustrate the features of the conductivity for polarized light in Sec.~\ref{sec:pol}.
+Finally, we conclude with a summary and some discussions in Sec.~\ref{sec:conclusion}.